 What is Military Sexual Trauma?

 MST refers to a service member’s experience with sexual assault or sexual harassment occurring at any point during his or her military service.
-The following are all examples of MST:
+The following are all examples:

 - Forced or coerced sexual encounters

 - Sexual encounters perpetrated while a person is unwilling or unable to give consent